EspressoSystems/espresso-sequencer/contracts/script/README.md

 The profile, `profile.default` is used by default.
 Setting the `FOUNDRY_PROFILE` variable overrides the `foundry.toml` settings.

+## Prerequisites

+1. Create a multisig wallet using [Safe](https://app.safe.global/welcome/accounts) on the network you'd like to deploy to.
+2. In OpenZeppelin Defender, create an Approval Process that requires the multisig wallet you created above.
+   `Manage > Approval Processes`
+3. In OpenZeppelin Defender, create a deployment environment and use the approval process created in Step 2.
+Be sure to copy the Defender secret and key, that is shown at the end of this step, into the .env file.

 ## Deployments

 ### Deploying the Fee Contract